Constructing Hopf-Galois structures and skew bracoids of small degree: The Algorithms

-We recall that the number of (equivalence classes of) skew bracoids $(G,N)$ where $G$ is a transitive permutation group (i.e. with given stabiliser) is precisely the number of transitive subgroups $M \leq \Hol(N)$ isomorphic (as a permutation group) to $G$ up to conjugacy.
-The number of those which are essentially skew braces are those which arise from regular subgroups of $\Hol(N)$.
-To count the number of Hopf--Galois structures with group $G$ of type $N$ on Galois extensions of degree $n$, we have to count \textit{all} regular subgroups of $\Hol(N)$ isomorphic to $G$ (that is, we sum the number of subgroups of $\Hol(N)$ in the equivalence class of $G$ computed in Step 2 for a fixed group $N$, accounting also for the sizes of the conjugacy classes), and multiply this count by $|\Aut(G)|/|\Aut(N)|$.
+Recall that the number of (equivalence classes of) skew bracoids $(G, N, \odot)$ is precisely the number of conjugacy classes of transitive subgroups $M$ of $\Hol(N)$ permutation isomorphic to $G$.
+Those which are essentially skew braces arise from regular subgroups of $\Hol(N)$.
+To count the number of Hopf--Galois structures of type $N$ admitted by a Galois extension of degree $n$ with Galois group $J$, we count \textit{all} regular subgroups $M$ of $\Hol(N)$ isomorphic to $J$ (so we sum the number of subgroups of $\Hol(N)$ in the equivalence class of $J$ computed in Step 2 for each group $N$, accounting for the sizes of the conjugacy classes), and multiply this count by $|\Aut(J)|/|\Aut(N)|$.
+(In practice, this factor is computed as $|\Aut(M)|/|\Aut(N)|$.)

-For Hopf--Galois structures (with group $G$ of type $N$) on separable but non-normal extensions, we need to compute $|\Aut(G,G')|$.
-We recall that
+In contrast, by Lemma \ref{Byott_num_HGS}, the number of Hopf--Galois structures of type $N$ admitted by a \textit{separable} (but not necessarily normal) extension with pair of groups $(J,J')$ is the number of transitive subgroups $M$ of $\Hol(N)$ isomorphic to $J$ via an isomorphism taking $M'=\Stab_M(1_N)$ to $J'$, for a fixed $N$, multiplied by $|\Aut(J,J')|/|\Aut(N)|$.
+(This factor is computed as $|\Aut(M,M')|/|\Aut(N)|$; recall $|\Aut(M,M')|$ was computed in Step 2).

-As described previously, we cannot simply loop over elements of $\Aut(G)$ for computations in Magma.
-Instead, one can essentially `trick' Magma by forming the permutation representation of $\Aut(G)$, forming the set \texttt{Gprime} described previously, and then playing with actions to eventually obtain a set corresponding to $\Aut(G,G')$.
-The function used to do this was written by Derek Holt and used in the algorithm presented in Section 2 of \cite{CS21} (they call it `Automorphisms', we call it `NumOfAutomorphisms').
-We do not give further details here, but direct the credit to where it is due!
-The number of such Hopf--Galois structures is thus the (total) number of subgroups of $\Hol(N)$ in the equivalence class of $G$ for a fixed $N$, multiplied by the factor $|\Aut(G,G')|/|\Aut(N)|$.
+Let $M \leq \Hol(N)$ be transitive and isomorphic to $J$.
+To count the number of Hopf--Galois structures admitting a bijective correspondence, we do the following: \begin{itemize} \item Compute the number of intermediate fields of $L/K$; do this, using the classical Galois correspondence, by counting the number of subgroups of $M$ containing~$M'$.

-To obtain the number of Hopf--Galois structures admitting a bijective correspondence, we need to compute the number of intermediate fields of $L/K$ (this is done using the classical Galois correspondence by computing the number of subgroups of $G$ containing $G'$), and then asking how many Hopf subalgebras of $(E[N])^G$ there are (this is done by asking how many subgroups $H$ of $N$ have the property that $G \leq \mathrm{Norm}_{\Hol(N)}(H)$).
-When these numbers match, the corresponding Hopf--Galois structure admits a bijective correspondence.
+\item Compute the number of Hopf subalgebras of $E[N]^J$; do this by counting how many subgroups $H$ of $N$ have the property that $M \leq \mathrm{Norm}_{\Hol(N)}(H)$. \end{itemize} If these numbers agree, then the corresponding Hopf--Galois structure admits a bijective correspondence.